mixpanel/snabbdom-jsx-lite/README.md

 and compiling JSX directly to JavaScript.

-Instead of using snabbdom's `h` (hyperscript function `h(tag, data, children)`) to define the virtual tree, with `snabbdom-jsx-lite`, you get an similar `h` function that is JSX compatible with Babel and Typescript.
+Instead of using snabbdom's `h` (hyperscript function `h(tag, data, children)`) to define the virtual tree, with `snabbdom-jsx-lite`, you get an similar `jsx` function that is JSX compatible with Babel and Typescript.

 Top level props can be any of the the [initialized snabbdom modules](https://github.com/snabbdom/snabbdom#modules-documentation) such as `class`, `attrs`, `props`, `on`, `style`, `hooks` e.t.c.